Blood quantum laws: History

-The Indian Removal Act and the Trail of Tears led to a major enumeration of Native Americans, and many controversies and misunderstandings about blood quantum that persist to this day.
+The Indian Removal Act and the Trail of Tears led to a major enumeration of Native Americans as well as controversies and misunderstandings about blood quantum that persist to this day.
 As they were being forcibly driven out of their ancestral homelands and subjected to genocide, many Natives understandably feared and distrusted the government and attempted to avoid enumeration.
-But the only way to do this was to completely flee the Indian community, during a time of widespread persecution.
-Indians who tried to refuse, if they were not already in a prison camp, had warrants issued for their arrests; they were forcibly rounded up and documented against their will.
+The only way to do this was to completely flee the Native American community during a time of widespread persecution.
+Native Americans who tried to refuse, if they were not already in a prison camp, had warrants issued for their arrests; they were forcibly rounded up and documented against their will.
 It is a modern misconception that this enumeration was equivalent to contemporary tribal enrollment, or in any way optional.

 The concept of blood quantum was not widely applied by the United States government until the Indian Reorganization Act of 1934.
 At the time, the federal government required persons to have a certain BQ to be recognized as Native American, and thus eligible for financial and other benefits under treaties or sales of land.

-Native American nations have continued to assert sovereignty and treaty rights, including their own criteria for tribal membership, which vary among them.
-In the early 21st century, some nations, such as the Wampanoag tightened their enrollment criteria and excluded persons who had previously been considered members.
-Challenges to such policies have been pursued by those excluded.
+The Indian Reorganization Act of 1934 marked the beginning of the US government's widespread application of the blood quantum idea.
+At the time, for someone to be recognized as Native American and be qualified for financial and other benefits under treaties or land sales, they had to meet a specific BQ requirement set by the federal government.